 The aim of these requirements is to maintain a system for the identification and registration of cattle to facilitate their traceability, in particular in the event of a disease outbreak.
-They apply to you if you keep cattle.

 EC Regulations require a system for the identification and registration of bovine animals to ensure traceability of animals in the event of a disease outbreak or a risk to human health.
-There are 11 cross compliance verifiable standards in respect of cattle identification and registration, and checks will be carried out to ensure that these standards are met.
+There are 11 Cross-Compliance verifiable standards in respect of cattle identification and registration, and checks will be carried out to ensure that these standards are met.
 Upholding these standards not only meets EU legislation requirements but also maintains and strengthens confidence in the Northern Ireland beef and dairy industry.
 These requirements also serve to protect keepers against fraud and theft.